-- Law - Legal practice

 * New Jersey State Legislature: A Demographic Profile, September 2015, William J. Hughes Center for Public Policy, Stockton University

 While conflict-of-interest and "pay-to-play" laws have reduced the number of firms and lawyers who seek government and political work, there continue to be several specializing in government relations.
 Most commonly, these services include lobbying on laws, regulations and local ordinances; representing state agencies and local governments; or providing support to both public and private clients in such areas as public finance, land-use, environment and election law.
-In its annual survey of the state's largest law firms engaged in government lobbying, the New Jersey Law Journal reported in March 2016 that based on revenues in 2015 the Gibbons law firm ranked as the top firm with more than $2.6 million in revenue related to lobbying for the year.
+In its annual survey of firms engaged in government lobbying, the New Jersey Election Law Enforcement Commission reported in that based on revenues in 2017 the Gibbons ($2.1 million) and Riker Danzig Scherer Hyland & Perretti ($1.4 million) law firms ranked as the top firms in revenue related to lobbying for the year.
 (See more in Law Firms).

 - Bar Associations